Published in the Philosophical Review, 2022

 “Beauty is desirable because it brings other real-world benefits, like vigor, health, or good genes”

-The value of Beauty is an essential drive in human psychology that motivates all what is pleasing for the five senses, including colouring, ornaments, singing and appreciating the beauty of nature, flowers in particular.
+The value of Beauty is an essential drive in human psychology that motivates all that is pleasing for the five senses, including colouring, ornaments, singing and appreciating the beauty of nature, flowers in particular.

 One of the outstanding examples of the shared sense of appreciation of flowers in ancient cultures was centred on the lotus flower, perceived as a spiritual object of beauty and purity.
 The extensive reference and deep adoration of the beauty and purity of the lotus took place independently in three quite separate and remote civilisations: the Mayan in North America, the Egyptian in the Middle East and the Indian, reaching also Far East Asia.
 (8).
 The three mentioned civilisations spontaneously assigned to the beauty of the lotus flower a dimension of sacredness despite the differences in their mythology and culture.